ip69719/ci-portfolio-five/README.md

 * A User Interface with a file uploader widget giving the User the ability to upload multiple images.
 For each image, it will display the image and a prediction statement, indicating if a cherry leaf is healthy or contains powdery mildew and the probability associated with this statement.
 * A table with the image name and prediction results, and a download button to download the table.

+### Page 3: Project Hypothesis

+This page states project hypothesis and how it was validated.

 ### Page 5: ML Performance Metrics

 This is a technical page displaying your model performance.